Ekito/Simple-KML/README.markdown

+# WARNING : THIS PROJECT IS NO LONGER MAINTAINED

+Feel free to fork it :-)

 # Simple KML - A KML serializer for Android

 Simple KML is a library based on [Simple XML framework](http://simple.sourceforge.net/) designed to serialize [KML](https://developers.google.com/kml/) files.